RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ## 6. Group Representations

-The goal of representation theory is to understand the dierent ways in which  groups can be  realized as transformation groups, primarily, as groups of linear transformations of euclidean space.
+The goal of representation theory is to understand the different ways in which  groups can be  realized as transformation groups, primarily, as groups of linear transformations of euclidean space.
 More specifically, it is group homomorphism from an group G to the groups $$GL(V)$$ i.e.

 $$G \rightarrow GL(V)$$